 Amid those 34 caves of Ellora, the most remarkable one is cave no. 16th Kailasa Temple.
 Kailasa or Kailasanatha Temple is one of India’s greatest monuments and the world’s largest monolithic structure carved on a single rock.
-This monument is named after the Kailash Range mountains, which is believed to be the adobe of Hindu god Lord Shiva.
+This monument is named after Mount Kailash, which is believed to be the adobe of Lord Shiva.
 Thus, this temple was dedicated to Lord Shiva and was meant to be a replica of Mount Kailash.

 History of Temple

 There are no such engravings on the site to track its history.
-The fascinating fact is, nothing is precisely known about the origin and builders of the temple.
+The fascinating fact is that nothing is precisely known about the origin and builders of the temple.
 The rock is said to be around 6000 years old but when was the temple carved is still a mystery.
-Researchers or historians believe that the temple started being constructed from the eighth century in the reign of King Krishna I of Rashtrakuta Dynasty, but this period also varies per historians.
+Researchers or historians believe that the temple started being constructed in the eighth century during the reign of King Krishna I of Rashtrakuta Dynasty, but this period also varies among historians.

-Since the temple portraits the use of different architectural designs, some scholars believe that the construction and expansion of the temple complex continued through the reigns of multiple successors.
-However, the main temple is believed to be built in 8th century and only took 18 years for its completion, which is a mystery for modern science.
+Since the temple portrays the use of different architectural designs, some scholars believe that the construction and expansion of the temple complex continued through the reigns of multiple successors.
+However, the main temple is believed to be built in the 8th century and only took 18 years to complete, which is a mystery for modern science.

 According to the legend, when King Krishna I fell ill, his queen prayed to Lord Shiva at Elapura (currently called Ellora) to cure her husband.
 She also vowed to build a Shiva temple and not eat until she could see the top (shikhara) of the temple.
 Thus, when the king was cured, she requested him to build a temple immediately because of her vow.

-Many architects rejected the proposal of the King to construct a temple, mentioning it would take more than a month to complete with its top.
-One architect named Kokasa assured the king that queen would be able to see the temple’s shikara within a week.
-Then he started carving the temple from the top and was able to finish the shikhara within a week, enabling queen to end her fast.
+Many architects rejected the proposal of the King to construct a temple, mentioning it would take more than a month to complete its top.
+One architect named Kokasa assured the king that the queen would be able to see the temple’s shikhara within a week.
+Then he started carving the temple from the top and was able to finish the shikhara within a week, enabling the queen to end her fast.

 Temple’s Construction and Features

-One of the most eye-catchy and important features of this temple is the sculpture of elephants, which makes it look that the entire temple stands on those elephants.
-Besides that, there are 56 chambers insides the compound walls of the temple which are used for meditation.
-People believe that they get the peace of mind and spiritual presence while visiting and meditating here.
+One of the most eye-catchy and important features of this temple is the sculpture of elephants, which makes it look like the entire temple stands on those elephants.
+Besides that, there are 56 chambers inside the compound walls of the temple which are used for meditation.
+People believe that they get peace of mind and spiritual presence while visiting and meditating here.